webqit/webflo/README.md

 <details>
 <summary>More details...</summary>

 > Handlers in the `/worker` directory see only Same-Origin requests, being that Cross-Origin URLs like `https://auth.example.com/oauth` do not belong in the application's layout!
-These external URLs, however, benefit from being resolved from the application's caching system built into the Service Worker.
+But as detailed later, these external URLs may be may configured for strategic caching by the Service Worker.
 </details>

 **For workflows in the `/client` directory**, the *default action*  of `next()`ing at the edge is to send the request through the network to the server.
 But where there is a Service Worker layer, then that becomes the next destination.